chadac/nixspace/README.md

    utilities for maintaining and updating workspace lockfiles, as well as making it simple to edit any projects in the `nixspace`.

-A standard nixspace looks like:
+A standard workspace looks like:

     .
     ├── flake.nix              The nixspace flake.nix
     ├── flake.lock             Flake lockfile
-    ├── nixspace.yml           Nixspace configuration
+    ├── nixspace.toml          Nixspace configuration
     ├── .nixspace
     |   ├── prod.lock          Nixspace package lockfile (formatted like a standard Flake lockfile)
     |   ├── dev.lock           Nixspaces can manage multiple environments